 Excursion Sites & Attractions

-Also this summer will see further stages and new sections of the Ötztal Cycle Trail which will be extended and optimized so that an exciting, beautiful and - above all - safe bicycle ride is guaranteed on a separate cycle path.
-This summer, in the Nößlach area (between Längenfeld's sewage treatment plant and Ferdinand cycle bridge) the steep and quite narrow section is flattened and equipped with a 3 m wide asphalt cycle trail.
+Also in summer 2019 were seen further stages and new sections of the Ötztal Cycle Trail which have been extended and optimized so that an exciting, beautiful and - above all - safe bicycle ride is guaranteed on a separate cycle path.
+In the Nößlach area (between Längenfeld's sewage treatment plant and Ferdinand cycle bridge) the steep and quite narrow section is flattened and equipped with a 3 m wide asphalt cycle trail.
 Thus the track between Längenfeld and Umhausen is very easy and perfectly suitable for families as the route travels on a separate path off the Ötztal federal road.
 A truly exceptional experience!

 Please note: Due to further extension works, some stages and single sections may deviate from the original route or will be diverted.